spaceninja/spaceninja.com/src/blog/2014/ghost-pro-custom-domain-with-email.md

 <aside>

-**💡 Update: August, 2021** — This post is seven years old at this point, and I can no longer vouch for the information.
+**Update: 2021** — This post is seven years old at this point, and I can no longer vouch for the information.
 I'll leave it up in case it's helpful, but if you have difficulties, I encourage you to reach out to the Ghost support team, who are very helpful.

 </aside>

 <div class="aside">

-**Update: July 16, 2014** -- John with Ghost just emailed me:
+**Update: July 16, 2014** — John with Ghost just emailed me:

 > I just wanted to let you know that [CloudFlare now supports root level CNAMEs](https://support.cloudflare.com/hc/en-us/articles/200169056-CNAME-Flattening-RFC-compliant-support-for-CNAME-at-the-root) on their free service _and_ email deliverability is unaffected!
 >